AhmedNehro1994/Bank-marketing/README.md

 # Bank-marketing
-interest rate indicates the 3-month interest rate between banks duration indicates the time since the last contact was made with a given consumer
+Interest rate refers to the 3-month interbank interest rate refers to the time before the last contact is made with a particular consumer so a successful check is made to build strategic guidelines.create predictive model using shows whether the any previous marketing campaign was successful with this customer.
+The march and may are Boolean variables that account for when the call was made to the specific customer . credit shows if the customer has enough credit to avoid defaulting.